jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         and its basic objectives are to remove calculus and plaque from inaccessible areas, eliminate or reduce periodontal pockets, ensure a more favorable tissue contour and increase the amount of attached gum.
-In addition, in some patients with severe retractions, exposed roots or mucogingival defects, a flap allows us to move the gum to different positions to correct lesions by default.</p>\n"
+In addition, in some patients with severe retractions, exposed roots or mucogingival defects; a flap allows us to move the gum to different positions to correct lesions by default.</p>\n"
     - question: When is a bone graft placed?
       answer: "<p>The surgical techniques currently available only allow to graft